 Why is cell reproduction important to organisms?
 What are the parts of a chromosome?
 Why are karyotypes used in medicine?
 How is cell division different in prokaryotes vs. eukaryotes?
 What role does the cell cycle play in the life of organisms?
 How are cancer cells different from regular cells and why do they occur in organisms?
 How does mitosis compare to meiosis?

-What is the difference between asexual reproduction and sexual reproduction?
+What are the benefits and limitations of asexual and sexual reproduction